 So set yourself up for success AND have a friendly face to help keep you accountable by doing a few sessions with a personal trainer.

-If you’ve noticed, each of these points build off of one another, allowing you to have the roadmap that has helped other “newbies” grow into those regulars who enjoy going to the gym as part of their regular fitness routine.
+If you’ve noticed, each of these points builds off of one another.
+They allow you to have the roadmap that has helped other “newbies” grow into those regulars who enjoy going to the gym as part of their regular fitness routine.
 This is all part of the greater plan to help you succeed – and enjoy the gym!

 Putting together a plan is so simple – yet it’s something many folks don’t do.
 But people who have plans and are consistent with them, achieve great results in life – whether it’s in the gym, financial investing, weight loss, personal development, or anything else.
 Consistent actions, no matter how small, build up MASSIVE changes over time.

 But in order to get there, you need a plan.
 Making progress in the gym is as simple as: showing up, doing the work, recover, and repeat.
 You can choose to follow a program you read from a magazine.
 Just be sure it’s a quality magazine with written programs from certified and experienced fitness professionals.